chromaui/chromatic-docs/src/content/guides/manual-ui-review.md

 ## PR check for "UI Review"

 Manually created Reviews will not create a “UI Review” status check in GitHub, GitLab, or Bitbucket.
-To create a status check in your Git provider for manually created Reviews, you can use a [custom webhook](/docs/integrations#custom-webhooks).
+To create a status check in your Git provider for manually created Reviews, you can use a [custom webhook](/docs/custom-webhooks).

 ## Closing a Review

 Prune your completed manual UI Reviews by clicking the "Close review" menu item in the "Review now" button tooltip.
-Your review will be moved in the list of "Closed" Reviews on the Reviews page.
+Your review will be moved to the "Closed" Reviews list on the Reviews page.

 ![Close Review](../../images/close-review.png)